RavinduRB/AutoSign/README.md

 ### 🔵 **User Manual**

-Welcome to AutoSign, an easy-to-use application for creating stylish digital signatures.
+Welcome to AutoSign, an easy to use application for creating stylish digital signatures.
 Follow this guide to make the most of the features available in the app.

 ---